deborangueira/caderno/exercicios/1087/notes.md

     <div align = 'center'>
     <img src = '../assets/notes1087.jpeg' style="width: 50%;">

-    <sup>Notes I made when I was in the traffic and had the idea of trying to figure out the logic behind the "compare" function, especially how to handle the cases when the queen do a diagonal move.</sup>
+    <sup>Notes I made when trying to figure out the logic behind the "compare" function, especially how to handle the cases when the queen do a diagonal move.</sup>
     </div>